TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats-Anime.md

 Most of my information and knowledge came from:

-- rg9400 (Guidance on regex fixes, anime groups and general knowledge share.)
+- rg9400 (Guidance on regex, anime groups and general knowledge share.)

+- Drazzilb (Guidance on anime groups, testing and general knowledge share.)

 - [TRaSH](https://trash-guides.info/) (For allowing me to utilize his website for our guide and general knowledge share.)